 Elliot S. Birnboim, a Toronto family lawyer with over two decades of experience, created MatrimonialHome.com to encourage early intervention in your divorce case so that your rights are preserved and a fair settlement is achieved.

 If you move out, you may lose your rights.

 MatrimonialHome.com has a key message: that the matrimonial home is the crucial asset in many divorce cases.
 Possession of the home by one spouse or the other almost invariably affects all other issues, including the lives of your children.

 Elliot S. Birnboim, a Toronto family lawyer with over two decades of experience, created MatrimonialHome.com to encourage early intervention in your divorce case so that your rights are preserved, and a fair settlement is achieved.

 Because of the critical impact of possession of a matrimonial home, a court order granting exclusive possession has far-reaching implications in your divorce.
 Steps must be taken to ensure that you are not forced out of the matrimonial home.
 Early consultation with a family law lawyer is crucial.

-Elliot can give you the advice you need to help you in all aspects of your life after divorce in Ontario.
+The benefits of exclusive possession are so good that it is often contested between spouses that are separating and requires an experienced lawyer’s counsel.
+Elliot can give you the advice you need to help you in all aspects of your life after your divorce in Ontario.

 Call us for a free consultation.